emery-monroy/CPSC-362-Game/README.md

 Features

+Retro Style: UI Provides a Throwback to Early Computers.
 Dynamic Story Paths: Explore abandoned buildings, discover survivors, or brave the city outskirts.
 Each decision shapes your story.
 RPG Mechanics: Manage player stats, including Health, Equipment, and Difficult Choices.
 Gear System: Equip and upgrade items like helmets, vests, boots, and backpacks to increase your odds of survival.